benjholla/benjholla.github.io/_posts/2016-3-20-call-graph-construction-algorithms-explained.md

 <center><img src="/images/posts/call-graph-construction-algorithms-explained/TypeHierarchy.png" alt="Type Hierarchy" /></center>

-Any non-private instance method declared in a parent type is inherited by child, unless that child provides an alternative implementation of the inherited method (by overriding the method).
+Any non-private instance method declared in a parent type is inherited by the child, unless that child provides an alternative implementation of the inherited method (by overriding the method).
 As a result of Java's type hierarchy we can also assigned any object type to a variable of the same type or a variable with the type of any of the object's parent types (including `java.lang.Object`).
 This means that someone could write the following code.

 	Object o;